Indian name: Gujarati

+Traditionally, names were often borrowed from religion, but in modern times, names are borrowed from literature, film, and politicians.
+Sanskrit tatsama names are also increasing as a source for names to the detriment of tadbhava and deshya names, especially amongst tribal groups.
+In modern times, there has also been the creation of pleasant-sounding but meaningless names, as well as the borrowing of foreign names among English-educated metropolitans due to India's history with Britain.
+Mistry states these processes in name changes are due to social factors where members of the lower strata of Gujarati society adopt Sanskrit names in mimicry of higher strata, who must then create new names from native or foreign sources to maintain status.
+Another factor he states is the declining religiosity of modern generations.

+Hindi Belt

-Northern naming cutoms follow a standard pattern of First name - Middle name - Surname.
+This naming custom is prevalent throughout the Hindi Belt, and is also followed also by groups in this region who may not speak a Hindi-related language variety as their first language such as Gonds or Santals.
+Northern naming customs follow a standard pattern of First name – Middle name – Surname.
 Many times the middle name will be appended onto the first name, or not exist at all.
 Sometimes middle name would even be father's first name.
-The surname is most commonly a caste name however, there are some caste-neutral surnames like Kumar.
-For example: Manohar Lal Khattar (Manohar is his first name, Lal is a middle name, and Khattar is a caste surname).
+The surname is most commonly a caste-related name however, there are some caste-neutral surnames like Kumar.
+For example: Bhajan Lal Sharma (Bhajan is his first name, Lal is a middle name, and Sharma is a caste surname).
 Many women, especially in rural areas, take on the surname Devi (meaning Goddess) or Kumari (princess) when they are married (ex.
 Phoolan Devi, known as Phoolan Mallah before marriage).
 Muslims in North India use Islamic naming conventions.